djdiox/diox-website/README.md

 As database is Firebase from Google used.
 The credentials for it are stored in the environment.prod.env More Informations follows soon, the code will be updated, in order to make the blog work.

+## Authentication

+Will be available through firebase.
+Login Function currently works if you press anywhere on the webpage `l`.

+# Angular CLI

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+And updated to 6.1.0

 ## Development server